Skip to main content

 How the ferries will charge

-New charger buildings will be built at Half Moon Bay, Downtown Ferry Terminal and Hobsonville Point.
-Building equipment will convert AC power from the local substation into DC power to charge the ferries, similar to how batteries in phones and laptops charge, but on a much bigger scale.
+New charger buildings will house equipment that converts AC power from the local substation into DC power to charge the ferries.
+This is similar to how batteries in phones and laptops charge, but on a much bigger scale.

 Underground electrical cables will run between the charger building and a charging point on the pontoon where the ferry docks.
 Plugs there will connect to the ferry to charge it while passengers are getting on and off.
 The charging speed will be approximately 10 times that of a high-speed car charger.